 As a photographer, chances are you’ve thought about doing some traveling, if you haven’t done so already.
 The journey might start out as a simple weekend getaway after a few rough days at the office.
 It might be an extended road trip through several states and time zones; car packed with camera and lenses, the wind in your hair, the sun on your face, nothing but freedom and the open road stretching out to the horizon.
 Over time these journeys might involve airplanes, travel agents, passports, guides, and epic expeditions to the other side of the planet.
-Photographers, it seems, are particularly vulnerable to the lure of the exotic.
+Photographers are particularly vulnerable to the lure of the exotic.

-And while I understand “getting away from it all” is one justification for travel, it’s one that’s never resonated with me.
-I just don’t see my life or my work as anything from which I need, or want, to escape.
-But travel does take me away from everything that’s easy and familiar while razing the personal comfort zone to which I – and all of us – try to cling.
+And while I understand “getting away from it all” is one justification for travel, it’s one that’s never quite resonated with me.
+I just don’t see my life or work as anything from which I need, or want, to escape.
+But travel does take me away from everything that’s easy and familiar while razing the personal comfort zone to which I – and all of us – try to desperately cling.
 I like that.
 I sometimes absolutely need that.
 Travel writer, Freyda Stark observed, “to awaken quite alone in a strange town is one of the most pleasant sensations in the world” and I could not agree more.
-When applied to photography, these strange new places and experiences act as powerful catalysts to help get my creative juices going and force me to see differently.
+When applied to photography, these strange new places and experiences act as powerful catalysts to help get my creative juices going and force me to see things differently.
 After all, if I’ve never seen something before, what other choice do I have?

+And If I don’t screw things up too badly, I might even create something beautiful or meaningful that allows the viewer of my photos to participate in this new experience with me.
 Or I could forget to remove the lens cap and everyone will just have to take my word for it.
-At any rate, if I don’t make the journey in order to witness and photograph the experience, it will have never happened for any of us.
-So, the journey is necessary after all, if not a necessary evil.
-With the right attitude – and good set of noise-cancelling headphones – the journey itself might not be so intolerable after all.
+At any rate, if I don’t make the journey, it will have never happened for any of us.
+So, the journey is indeed necessary after all, if not a necessary evil.
+But with the right attitude – and good set of noise-cancelling headphones – the journey itself might not be so intolerable after all.
 Just don’t let anyone tell you it’s not about the destination.